Lokendra99/nginx/README.md

 # nginx
-angular application using nginx server default file is the nginx conf file
+angular application using nginx server. default file is the nginx conf file